Back to Top

 Monday, Tuesday, Thursday – 10 AM to 4 PM

 Wednesday, Friday – 1 PM to 4 PM.
 Hours can be extended as volunteer supervisors become available.
-The Centre may close if the rostered Supervisor is unavailable.
+The Centre may close if the rostered Volunteer is unavailable.

 Friday, Saturday, Sunday, Monday – 6 PM to 10 PM – Night Shift Cafe